marcosrdac/spectralcomp/README.md

 ## Usage as an image filter

-I discovered spectral decomposition as a technique used for interpretation of seismic lines (applied Geophysics), but you can also use it as a filter for photos, no one is going to arrest you.
+I discovered spectral decomposition as a technique for interpretation of seismic lines (applied Geophysics), but you can also use it as a filter for photos, no one is going to arrest you.
 Make sure to play around with spectralcomp parameters!

 ## Dependencies